 Reasons for company liquidation

-The liquidation of a business may be for different circumstances pointed in the company’s bylaws and in the Royal Legislative Decree 1/2010 of the Law on Corporations, issued on 2 July 2010.
+The liquidation of a business may be for different circumstances pointed in the company’s bylaws and in the Legislative Decree 1/2010 of the Law on Corporations, issued on 2 July 2010.
 This Decree highlights the key reasons to liquidate a company in Bolivia:

 - General Shareholders’ Meeting Agreement, which must be registered and published.